AdaGold/solar-system/README.md

   - Then ask the user for another planet.

 # Wave 2
+The learning goal for this wave is to work on building multiple classes, and composing these classes together.

 ## Primary Requirements
 - Create a `Planet` class which will represent a planet.
     - Add an `initialize` method which takes several arguments and uses them to set the class' instance variables.